envyniv/Project-Hope/README.md

 Some sections of the Troubleshooting help from [The Mesa Website](https://fdossena.com/?p=mesa/index.frag)

-ACVoicebox by mattmarch [mattmarch](https://github.com/mattmarch), edited by envy
+ACVoicebox by [mattmarch](https://github.com/mattmarch), edited by envy

 PX Sans by [teryor](https://github.com/teryror/pixel-fonts)